 Hay

 Timothy hay is typically the best hay for a rabbit's diet.
 Bunnies seem to prefer 2nd or 3rd cut hay.
-These hays are softer and contain less seed heads than 1st cutting hay.
-At our shelter store(open only to members), we sell 5, 10 and 25 pound boxes of Timothy Hay from Small Pet Select and Grandpa's.
+These hays are softer and contain fewer seed heads than 1st cutting hay.
+At our shelter store(open only to members), we sell 5, 10, and 25-pound boxes of Timothy Hay from Small Pet Select and Grandpa's.
 Try one and see which your rabbit prefers.

 A bunny food pyramid.
 Mostly hay and greens, a small amount of pellets and a berry treat.